Things learned that school won’t teach you.

 Lets get back to the topic-

-Some things I’ve learned that school doesn’t teach:
+Important things to learn that school doesn’t teach:

 Understanding and appreciating your own strengths and weaknesses–